noprompt/garden/README.md

 #ff4000
 ;; Make a green color...
 user> (def green (c/hsl 120 100 50))
-;; ...and add it to red to get yello. user> (c/color+ red green)
+;; ...and add it to red to get yellow. user> (c/color+ red green)
 #ffff00
 ;; Get a set of analogous colors.